Fredric G. Levin College of Law

 The Fredric G. Levin College of Law offers a joint-degree program that sets the standard among top-tier public law schools for its flexibility, coverage of study areas, high academic reputation and overall value.
-Qualified students combine legal studies with graduate coursework in another college to earn two degrees at the same time.
-Among the most popular are J.D./Accounting, J.D./MBA, J.D./Mass Communications.
+Qualified students combine legal studies with graduate course work in another college to earn two degrees at the same time.
+Among the most popular are J.D./Accounting, J.D./Medical Sciences and J.D./Business Administration.

 Candidates must take the LSAT and the GRE, MCAT or GMAT, and gain admission separately to the College of Law and the Graduate School.
-Application deadlines vary; refer to law school admissions and graduate admissions.
+Application deadlines vary; refer to law school admissions.